Real-Time Scoring Platform for Halfpipe, Slopestyle & Big Air Events

 Professional freeskiers compete across a global circuit of prestigious events that define careers and push progression.
 These major competitions showcase the world's best athletes and set the standard for competitive excellence.

 Winter X Games remains freeskiing's most prestigious annual competition.
-Held every January in Aspen, Colorado, X Games features the world's best athletes competing in halfpipe (SuperPipe), slopestyle, and big air for iconic medals and global recognition.
+Currently held in Aspen, Colorado each January, X Games features the world's best athletes competing in halfpipe (SuperPipe), slopestyle, and big air for iconic medals and global recognition.
 The event has launched careers and created legends, with athletes like Tanner Hall, Simon Dumont, and Sarah Burke building their reputations here.
 Modern stars like Eileen Gu secured X Games gold before Olympic glory, demonstrating the event's continued relevance.

 Since Sochi 2014, the Winter Olympics have showcased freeskiing halfpipe and slopestyle to worldwide audiences every four years.
-The 2018 PyeongChang Olympics added big air, completing freeskiing's Olympic presence.
+The Beijing 2022 Olympics added freeski big air, completing freeskiing's Olympic presence with all three disciplines.
 Olympic freeskiing competitions produce the sport's biggest moments and create instant international celebrities.
 Eileen Gu's performance at Beijing 2022 (gold in big air and halfpipe, silver in slopestyle) exemplified freeskiing's Olympic impact, generating global headlines and introducing millions to the sport.

 The International Ski Federation (FIS) organizes World Championships every two years (odd years, opposite Olympics).
 These competitions crown world champions in halfpipe, slopestyle, and big air across all age categories.
 FIS World Cups constitute freeskiing's professional tour, with multiple stops across Europe, North America, and Asia throughout winter.
 Athletes accumulate points toward Crystal Globe trophies while earning prize money and securing Olympic positions.